ArthurSekhian/news-digest-agent/README.md

-# News Digest Agent for Telegram/Slack news
+# News Digest Agent for Telegram/Slack
 A local-first template for building scheduled Telegram/Slack digest bots for any topic.